wilbcn/BlueTeam/Network-Projects/Wireshark-Traffic-Analysis-1.md

 ## 📖 Project Walkthrough: Analyzing a Real-World PCAP in Wireshark
 This section showcases the steps and thought process behind my decisions to carry out this project.

 ### 1. Getting the sample PCAP file.
-Initial file analysis.
+Baseline file analysis.
 To kick off this project, I booted up my secure AWS-based Homelab EC2 instance.
 I then downloaded a real-world packet capture file from [Malware-Traffic-Analysis.net](https://www.malware-traffic-analysis.net/2019/06/24/index.html), which is also noted in the **Tools & Resources** section.

 Once the `.pcap` file was extracted using the password `infected<date>`, I loaded it into Wireshark for investigation.